-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2023 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-32587 timmune ALTIMMUNE, INC. (Exact Name of Registrant as Specified in its Charter) Delaware 20-2726770 (State or Other Jurisdiction of Incorporation or Organization (I.R.S.
-Employer dentification No.) 910 Clopper Road Suite 201S, Gaithersburg, Maryland 20878 (240) 654-1450 (Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share ALT The NASDAQ Global Market Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \Box Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+- 0111111 (Mark 10N 42 OD 45(N OF E WE CECUPIEVE EXCUANCE ACT OF 100 \boxtimes C QUARTERLY REPORT PURSUANT TO SECT 54 For the quart erly period ended Septe mber 30, 2023 or □ T RANSITION REPORT PURSUANT TO SECT TON 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 193 34 For the transit ion period from to Comr nission file number 001- -32587 Delaware (State or Other Jurisdiction of Incorporation or Organization) 910 Clopper Road Suite 201S, Gaithersburg, Maryl TIMMUNE, I e of Registrant as Specified in 20-2726770 (I.R.S.
+Employer Identification No.) 20878 (Address of Principal Executive Offices) (240) 654 1450 (Zip Code) (Registr (240) 654-1450 rant's Telephone Number, Including Ar ea Code) Securities regis tered pursuant to Section 1 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share ALT The NASDAQ Global Market 1934 du requiren In of Regu Yes 🔀 In emergin ndicate by check mark whether the registrant (1) has filed ring the preceding 12 months (or for such shorter period ments for the past 90 days.
+Yes ☑ No ☐ ndicate by check mark whether the registrant has submitt lation S-T (§ 232.405 of this chapter) during the preceding No ☐ ndicate by check mark whether the registrant is a large ac g growth company.
+See the definitions of "large acceleraty" in Rule 12b-2 of the Exchange Act. that the registrant was requi ed electronically every Inter ng 12 months (or for such sh ccelerated filer, an accelerate red to file such reports), and (2) has been subject to be submitted pursuant to context period that the registrant was required to submit and filer, a non-accelerated filer, smaller reporting compared to subject the subject to subj uch filing Rule 405 t such files) pany, or an

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes $\ \square$ No $\ \boxtimes$

-Yes \square No \boxtimes As of May 5, 2023 there were 49,292,189 shares of the registrant's common stock, par value \$0.0001 per share, outstanding.
+As of November 3, 2023 there were 53,728,871 shares of the registrant's common stock, par value \$0.0001 per share, outstanding.